22548890/Operation-Research-3rd-year-Project/README.md

 Using the data we had to design our own algorithm that would divide and group the nodes equally and so that their colour crossings were at a minimum.

+The report (.pdf) explains the logic and method of application in RStudio, as well as how the algorithm can be improved.

 #### I achieved 80% for this assignment.